TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

 63% of people consider a company's privacy and security history before using their products or services.

-Privacy Policy Versions: January 2, 2019 (current)April 11, 2018September 12, 2016April 7, 2016July 8, 2015January 1, 2015December 10, 2014October 29, 2013February 5, 2013March 28, 2012June 27, 2011SurveyMonkey Apply-FluidReview Privacy Policy (archived)TechValidate Privacy Policy (archived)Wufoo Privacy Statement (archived)
+Privacy Policy Versions: September 26, 2019 (current)January 2, 2019April 11, 2018September 12, 2016April 7, 2016July 8, 2015January 1, 2015December 10, 2014October 29, 2013February 5, 2013March 28, 2012June 27, 2011SurveyMonkey Apply-FluidReview Privacy Policy (archived)TechValidate Privacy Policy (archived)Wufoo Privacy Statement (archived)

-LAST UPDATED: JANUARY 2ND, 2019
+LAST UPDATED: SEPTEMBER 26TH, 2019

-This Privacy Policy is effective upon acceptance for new users, and from January 18, 2019 for existing users.

 Highlighted text represents any recent changes to our privacy policy.

 1\.
 Introduction

-This Privacy Policy applies to all the products, services, websites and apps offered by SurveyMonkey Inc., SurveyMonkey Europe UC, SurveyMonkey Brasil Internet Ltda. and their affiliates (collectively “SurveyMonkey”), except where otherwise noted.
+This Privacy Policy applies to all the products, services, websites and apps offered by SurveyMonkey Inc., SurveyMonkey Europe UC, SurveyMonkey Brasil Internet Eireli and their affiliates (collectively “SurveyMonkey”), except where otherwise noted.
 We refer to those products, services, websites and apps collectively as the “services” in this policy.
-Unless otherwise noted, our services are provided by SurveyMonkey Inc. inside of the United States, by SurveyMonkey Brasil Internet Ltda. inside of Brazil, and by SurveyMonkey Europe UC everywhere else.
+Unless otherwise noted, our services are provided by SurveyMonkey Inc. inside of the United States, by SurveyMonkey Brasil Internet Eireli inside of Brazil, and by SurveyMonkey Europe UC everywhere else.

 References to "data" in this Privacy Policy will refer to whatever data you use our services to collect, whether it be survey responses, data collected in a form, or data inserted on a site hosted by us – it’s all your data!
 Reference to personal information or just information, means information about you personally that we collect or for which we act as custodian.